The Thread Counts

 Charging consumers a high price tag when low quality cotton was used.

-Sustainable Threads Count: Organic, Recycled, or Regenerative cottons are traceable from farm to factory, minimising environmental impact.
+Sustainable Threads That Count are: Traced Organic cotton - The cotton has to traced to make sure it a adheres to strict farming protocols, Recycled Cottons, or Regenerative cottons are traceable from farm to factory, minimising environmental impact.

 Long Staple Yarns Count: The length of the yarn makes a big difference to the quality of the sheet.